acumos/acumos-onnx-client/docs/tutorial/index.rst

 Fill skeleton client file to create the ONNX client
 ===================================================

-You can find the python client skeleton file filling desciptions below :
+You can find the python client skeleton file desciptions below :

 .. image:: https://gerrit.acumos.org/r/gitweb?p=acumos-onnx-client.git;a=blob_plain;f=docs/images/Capture4.png

-The filled python client skeleton file can be retrieved in the acumos-onnx-client folder : acumos-onnx-client/acumos-package/onnx4acumos/FilledClientSkeletonsExemples/super_resolution_zoo_OnnxClient.py
+This python client skeleton file is available in the following folder super_resolution_zoo/super_resolution_zoo_OnnxClient

-The "Onnx model protobuf import" is automatically imported (namedModel_Model_pb2.py)

-All "steps" in order to fill the skeleton of our ONNX super_resolution_zoo are discribed below.
+All steps, in order to fill this python client skeleton, are discribed below.
 You must filled the part between two lines of "***********"
+You just have to copy/paste the following code snipset below in the right place of the skeleton file.

 First import your own needed libraries:
 =======================================